its-kronos/Databoard/JOURNAL.md

 # 8/4/25

-- Started laying out everything and sourced other parts, such as the WIFI module and microSD reader, and then learned about how LDOs (the dropout voltage regulator I chose) would be ineficient, so now I'm trying to find a buck regulator instead
+- Started laying out everything and sourced other parts, such as the WIFI module and microSD reader, and then learned about how LDOs (the dropout voltage regulator I chose) would be inefficient, so now I'm trying to find a buck regulator instead

 <img width="445" height="630" alt="image" src="https://github.com/user-attachments/assets/66c0a3ba-30be-41d3-a048-5f4bfb0a5c00" />